 High-quality, comprehensive free trade agreements (FTAs) play an important role in supporting global trade liberalisation and enhancing the international competitiveness of Australian exports.

 FTAs can cover entire regions with multiple participants or link just two economies.
-Under these agreements, parties enter into legally binding commitments to open access to each other’s markets for goods and services, and investment.
+Under these agreements, parties enter into legally binding commitments to open access to each other’s markets for goods, services and investment.

-Australia has 15 FTAs currently in force.
-These include bilateral agreements with Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, New Zealand, Peru, Singapore, Thailand and the United States, as well as three plurilateral agreements with the Association of South East Asian Nations and New Zealand (AANZFTA), the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP), and the Pacific Agreement on Closer Economic Relations (PACER) Plus, and the Regional Comprehensive Economic Partnership (RCEP).
+Australia has 16 FTAs currently in force.
+These include bilateral agreements with Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, New Zealand, Peru, Singapore, Thailand and the United States, as well as four plurilateral agreements, the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP), the Pacific Agreement on Closer Economic Relations (PACER) Plus, and the Regional Comprehensive Economic Partnership (RCEP).

 FTAs currently under negotiation include:

 - Australia-Gulf Cooperation Council (GCC) Free Trade Agreement